TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   coordinates in a lower-dimensional space such that the average probability of including `x.j` within the neighborhood of `x.i` matches as closely as possible for all `i` and `j` between the higher dimensional representation and the lower dimensional one.
-We can express the degree of divergence between these two probability distributions with the **Kullback-Leibler divergence** or **KL-divergence**.
+We can express the degree of similarity between these two probability distributions with the **Kullback-Leibler divergence** or **KL-divergence**.
 This metric is based on the information theory concept of **entropy**.
 Entropy describes the amount of information present in a data representation.
 For a given dataset and probability distribution, the entropy is a function